See also Bibiana’s Google Scholar profile for an account of her publications only.

 Carvajal-Castro JD*, Valkonen J, Serrano-Rojas SJ*, Pašukonis A & Rojas B. Does relaxed predation enable rearing-site flexibility in an aposematic poison frog?

-Rojas-Montaño S*, Rueda LA & Rojas B. Losing the blues: habitat alteration impacts the caudal coloration of the Magdalena river minitegú, Tretioscincus bifasciatus (Sauria: Gymnophthalmidae)
+Rojas-Montaño S*, Rueda LA & Rojas B. Losing the blues: habitat alteration impacts the caudal coloration of the Magdalena river minitegú, Tretioscincus bifasciatus (Sauria: Gymnophthalmidae).

 Other publications

-Preprints
+(unpublished) Preprints

 Sonnleitner R, Alanen E, Fouilloux C, Valkonen J & Rojas B. Genetic factors influence behavioural repeatability in juvenile poison frogs.